tkhq/docs/docs/documentation/ecosystem-integrations/index.md

 ## Introduction

 Turnkey operates at the **cryptographic curve** level rather that specific assets.
-As a result Turnkey is asset agnostic and can be used with any type of asset as long as we support the curve type (today: Ed25519, Secp256k1).
+As a result Turnkey is asset agnostic and can be used with any type of asset as long as we support the underlying curve.

 We are continuously evaluating and adding support for emerging assets and protocols.
 If there are specific cryptocurrencies you'd like to see us offer deeper support for, please let us know by contacting us at <hello@turnkey.com>, on [X](https://x.com/turnkeyhq/), or [on Slack](https://join.slack.com/t/clubturnkey/shared_invite/zt-2837d2isy-gbH60kJ~XnXSSFHiqVOrqw).